taskworld/ghkv/README.md

 - `options.accessToken` An access token used to access the GitHub API
 - `options.owner` Owner of the repository
 - `options.repo` Repository name
-- `options.branch` (Optional) Branch used to store data, defaults to the default branch
+- `options.branch` Branch used to store data, defaults to the default branch

 ### `const doc = store.doc<T>(key)`